 Benefits of using web data in decision making

-Below are some of the major benefits you’ll get from including web data in your decision making process — greater belief in your plans, increased efficiency, and less analysis paralysis.
+Below are some of the major benefits you’ll get from including web data in your decision making process and standard operating procedure checklist — greater belief in your plans, increased efficiency, and less analysis paralysis.

 Believe in your plan (so you stick with them)